 As grant-funded entities transitioned to full operations after scaling back due to the COVID-19 pandemic, many have taken the opportunity to evaluate their documentation practices.

-Many federal programs have continued to provide funding for programs and services so entities can respond to the emergency needs of the individuals and families in their communities.
-This has helped reduce the stress associated with bringing in funding to pay salaries, wages, benefits, rent, program expenses and other expenses.
+Throughout 2020 and 2021, many federal programs continued to provide funding for programs and services, allowing entities to respond to the emergency needs of the individuals and families in their communities.
+This offered some reduction to the stress associated with bringing in funding to pay salaries, wages, benefits, rent, program expenses and other expenses.

 - If staff are continuing to provide services and engage participants on a modified, remote or virtual basis, direct staff to document this service delivery and engagement.

 - Determine whether exceptions were made to existing policies and procedures.
 If so, document the reason for the exception and have it approved and signed off on by management or the board.

 There is no all-inclusive checklist that will help each entity determine whether everything is properly supported by the correct amount of documentation.
 However, there is one general question to ask when it comes to documentation: Is the entity prepared for an audit or monitoring visit?
 Or, what was identified during the last audit or monitoring event?
 This answer will help determine what needs to be updated.